-Market Maker Particulars Reservation Portion QIBs (1) NIBs RIBs Number of Equity Shares available for allocation / allotment(2) 1,86,000 Equity Shares 17,52,000 Equity Shares 5,28,000 Equity Shares 12,28,000 Equity Shares Percentage of Issue Size available for allotment allocation The Market Maker Reservation Portion constituted 5.04% of the Issue Size Not more than 50% of the Net Issue was available for allocation to QIB Bidders.
-However, up to 5% of the Net QIB Portion was available for allocation proportionately to Mutual Funds only.
-Mutual Funds participating in the Mutual Fund Portion were also be eligible for allocation in the remaining QIB Portion (excluding the Anchor Investor Portion).
-The unsubscribed portion in the Mutual Fund Portion was available for allocation to other QIBs Not less than 15% of the Net Issue Not less than 35% of the Net Issue Basis of Allotment / allocation if respective category is oversubscribed Firm Allotment Proportionate as follows (Excluding the Anchor Investor Portion): a) 34,000 Equity Shares shall be available for allocation on a proportionate basis to Mutual Funds only; b) 6,70,000 Equity Shares shall be available for allocation on a proportionate basis to all QIBs, including Mutual Funds receiving allocation as per (a) above; c) 10,48,000 Equity Shares was allocated on a discretionary basis to Anchor Investors of The Allotment of Equity Shares to each Non-Institutional Bidder shall not be less than the minimum application size, subject to availability in the Non- Institutional Portion, and the remainder, if any, shall be allotted on a proportionate basis in accordance with the conditions specified in Schedule XIII to the SEBI ICDR Regulations The allotment to each RIB shall not be less than the minimum Bid Lot, subject to availability of Equity Shares in the Retail Portion and the remaining available Equity Shares if any, shall be Allotted on a proportionate basis.
+Particulars Market Maker Reservation Portion QIBs (1) NIBs RIBs Number of Equity Shares available for allocation / allotment(2) Up to 1,86,000 Equity Shares Not more than 17,52,000 Equity Shares Not less than 5,28,000 Equity Shares Not less than 12,28,000 Equity Shares Percentage of Issue Size available for allotment allocation The Market Maker Reservation Portion shall constitute 5.04% of the Issue Size Not more than 50% of the Net Issue being available for allocation to QIB Bidders.
+However, 5% of the Net QIB Portion (excluding the Anchor Investor Portion) will be available for allocation proportionately to Mutual Funds only.
+Mutual Funds participating in the Mutual Fund Portion will also be eligible for allocation in the remaining Net QIB Portion (excluding the Anchor Investor Portion).
+The unsubscribed portion in the Mutual Fund Portion will be available for allocation to other QIBs Not less than 15% of the Net Issue Not less than 35% of the Net Issue Basis of Allotment / allocation if respective category is oversubscribed Firm Allotment Proportionate as follows (Excluding the Anchor Investor Portion): a) 34,000 Equity Shares shall be available for allocation on a proportionate basis to Mutual Funds only; b) 6,70,000 Equity Shares shall be available for allocation on a proportionate basis to all QIBs, including Mutual Funds receiving allocation as per (a) above; The Allotment of Equity Shares to each Non-Institutional Bidder shall not be less than the minimum application size, subject to availability in the Non- Institutional Portion, and the remainder, if any, shall be allotted on a proportionate basis in accordance with the conditions specified in Schedule XIII to the SEBI ICDR Regulations The allotment to each RIB shall not be less than the minimum Bid Lot, subject to availability of Equity Shares in the Retail Portion and the remaining available Equity Shares if any, shall be Allotted on a proportionate basis.
 See "Issue Procedure" on page 265